UwHyperloop/Hyperloop/README.md

 ## Pre-Reqs

-This is an [OpenMDAO Plugin](http://openmdao.org/) so you need to install OpenMDAO, PyCycle and all of their dependencies to use it.
+This is an [OpenMDAO Plugin](http://openmdao.org/) so you need to install OpenMDAO 1.2.0 or higher, PyCycle2 and all of their dependencies to use it.

 ### OpenMDAO